MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 $env:IMAGE_VERSION = '1.0.0'
 ```

-Code snippet from the packer build file specifically for the image upload to the gallery.
+Code snippet from the packer build template specifically for the image upload to the gallery.

 ```json
 "shared_image_gallery_destination": {